vttc08/infra-docs/!documentation/Linux Server/olivetin.md

 ```yaml
 icon: "&#9786;"
 ```

+For documentation purpose, the customs icons are in a `OliveTin Custom.psd` files
 ##### Third-Party
 Olivetin only support [iconify](https://icon-sets.iconify.design/) icons.
 To use it, search for an icon, under `components` select `Iconify Icon`
 ![](assets/Pasted%20image%2020240706225420.png)